-Note: agencies should use this checklist for incidents that involve confirmed malicious cyber activity for which a major incident has been declared or not yet been reasonably ruled out.
+Note: the incident response playbook for incidents that involve confirmed malicious cyber activity for which a major incident has been declared or not yet been reasonably ruled out.

-Step Incident Response Procedure Action Detection & Analysis 1.
-Deci lare Incident 1a.
+Step Incident Response Procedure Action Taken Date Completed Detection & Analysis 1.
+Dec lare Incident 1a.
 Perform initial categorization of incident.
 1b.
 Designate agency incident coordination lead.
 1c.
-In accordance with preparation policies and plans, provide internal notification to agency leadership, system owner, and public affairs and legal departments; notify CISA and, if applicable, law enforcement.
-2. Dete ermine Investigation Scope 2a.
+Notify CISA and, if applicable, law enforcement.
+1d.
+Designate CISA reporting POCs and provide information for both primary and secondary POCs, to include names, phone numbers, and email addresses, to CISA for appropriate coordination.
+2. Dete 2.
+Determine Investigation Scope 2a.
 Identify the type and extent of the incident.
 2b.
 Assess operational or informational impact on organization's mission.
-3. Colle ect and Preserve Data За.
-Collect and preserve the data necessary for incident verification, categorization, prioritization, mitigation, reporting, attribution, and as potential evidence in accordance with NIST 800-61r2 .
+3. Colle ect and Preserve Data 3a.
+Collect and preserve the data necessary for incident verification, categorization, prioritization, mitigation, reporting, attribution, and as potential evidence in accordance with NIST 800-61r2.
 3b.
 Log all evidence and note how the evidence was acquired, when it was acquired, and who acquired the evidence.
-4. Perf form Technical Analysis 4a.
+4. Pert 4.
+Perform Technical Analysis 4a.
 Develop a technical and contextual understanding of the incident.
 4b.
 Based on analysis thus far and available CTI, form a hypothesis of what the adversary was attempting to access/accomplish.
-4c.
-Update scope as investigation progresses and information evolves.
-Report most recent findings and incident status to CISA.
-4d.
-Terminating condition: Technical analysis is complete when the incident has been verified, the scope has been determined, the method(s) of persistent access to the network has/have been identified, the impact has been assessed, a hypothesis for the narrative of exploitation has been cultivated